mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 # The pure Python Renderer

-One of these pluggable interfaces is called *Renderer*: this is a subsystem that allows the low level input-output.
+One of these pluggable interfaces is called *Renderer*: this is a subsystem that facilitates the low level input-output interaction.
 For Salt it doesn't matter if your file is structured as YAML, or JSON, or TOML etc. - the data is represented as Python object: you're working with data, not with chunks of text!

-Thanks to this intelligent approach, adding a pure Python renderer (a few years back - 6 years now) was certainly the most natural thing to do.
-This is why you are today able to write - without exaggeration - everything in pure Python.
+Thanks to this intelligent approach, adding a pure Python renderer (about 6 years ago) was certainly the most natural thing to do.
+This is why you are able today to write - without exaggeration - everything in pure Python.
-But don't just take my word, please bear with me and I will prove.
+But don't just take my word, bear with me and I will prove.

 ## Python Pillars